-Taken from an article written by adoptive mom, Helen Harris, these four heartfelt narratives will captivate and challenge your perspective as they clarify how individual experience and relationships change over time.
-The authors include one adoptee, her birth mom and adoptive mom, and her sister.
+Taken from an article written by an adoptive mom, Helen Harris, these four heartfelt narratives will captivate and challenge your perspective as they clarify how individual experience and relationships change over time.
+The authors include one adoptee, her birth mom, an adoptive mom, and her sister.
 The relationships challenge the adoption stereotypes of good and bad, address the myths that surround reunion, and propose possibilities for children through adoption that values birth families.

 I’ve told this story before.
 To friends.
 To strangers.
 To anyone who ever asked how many children I have – I always count Beth.
 I appreciate the chance to share it with you now.

 My story is not so unusual today.
 I was a teenage mother.
 My first-born, Caiti, was not yet a year old when I felt the familiar symptoms again: tender breasts, overwhelming nausea and a deep sense of protectiveness within.
 My reaction, though, was not the same as it had been with Caiti.
 I was terrified, ashamed, guilt-ridden and overcome with a desire to separate myself from the new life within me.
 I could not take care of two babies.